 A Roman Rottweiler can weigh up to 95 pounds on average.
 Female Rottweilers are usually lighter than males.
 Weight ranges from 95 to 130 pounds for a male Roman Rottweiler and 85 to 115 pounds for a female.

-With an adult male measuring 110-130 pounds and a female between 77-110 pounds, the German Rottweiler is another large-sized dog.
+With an adult male measuring 110-130 pounds and a female between 77 and 110 pounds, the German Rottweiler is another large-sized dog.
 The Roman Rottweiler, on the other hand, is bred to be larger than the average Rottweiler.

-Whether you have a Roman, or German Rottweiler we recommend choosing one of the best dog foods specially for Rottweilers to support their large muscle mass, healthy coat, and avoid chronic issues like flaky and dry skin.
+Whether you have a Roman or German Rottweiler we recommend choosing one of the best dog foods, especially for Rottweilers to support their large muscle mass, and healthy coat, and avoid chronic issues like flaky and dry skin.